-As a matter of practice, in the late 1970's and 1980's the State issued bonds with 10 year amortizations to match the "Prudhoe Curve", in the 1990's and early 2000's the State began issuing more 15 and 20 year amortizations, and in issues since 2009 the State has issued bonds to amortize levelly in 20 years with principal paid annually and interest paid semiannually.
+As a matter of practice, in the late 1970's, 1980's, and the early 1990's the State issued bonds with 10 year amortizations to match the "Prudhoe Curve", in the late 1990's and early 2000's the State began issuing more 15 and 20 year amortizations, and in issues since 2009 the State has issued bonds to amortize levelly in 20 years with principal paid annually and interest paid semiannually.
 This practice is consistent with other highly-rated states and local governments.
 Both serial and term bonds can be considered in the structuring depending on market conditions to generate the most cost effective structure of the bonds.
 Debt will be structured to obtain the lowest possible net cost to the State or State Issuer with consideration of market conditions, the nature of the project, and the nature and type of security provided.